Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker ABut we've seen pretty much all the ones we've seen have actually been really, really good.

-Speaker ABeen high quality all the time.
+Speaker AHigh quality all the time.

 Speaker AYeah.